Smithsonian/ngeht-challenge-content/content/c2downloads.md

 title: Analysis Challenge #2 Downloads
 slug: c2downloads

-The total size of these files is 1.7 gigabytes unpacked, and ??? megabytes combined into a single zip file.
+The total size of these files is 1.7 gigabytes unpacked.

 ## Download everything at once